Move Up Guidelines

 3. ASA State Directors will notify clubs of the approved state(s) and the date.

-2. Approved Clubs will indicate on their Qualifier paperwork that the event was a Multi-State Qualifier and list all states that are approved for inclusion.
+2. Approved Clubs MUST NOTE on their Qualifier paperwork that the event was a Multi-State Qualifier and LIST ALL STATES that are approved for qualifying.

-3. Competitors that participate in a Multi-State Qualifier will be qualified to participate in the state championships of all participating states.
-Shooter of the Year points will only be considered for the primary state where the competition is held, and may not be used in the participating states.
+4. Shooter of the Year points will only be considered for the primary state where the competition is held and may not be used in the participating states.

 STATE FEDERATION SHOOTER OF THE YEAR